LoRaTracker/LoRaTracker_Android/README.md

 > 1. READ：Readable
 > 2. WRITE：Writable
-> 3. NOTIFY：Can be listened( Need to enable the notification property of the relevant characteristic values)
-> 4. WRITE_NO_RESPONSE：After enabling the notification property, send data to the device and listen to the data returned by device.
+> 3. WRITE_NO_RESPONSE：After enabling the notification property, send data to the device and listen to the data returned by device.
-> 5. RESPONSE_TYPE_DISABLE_NOTIFY close the notification property.

 Encapsulated tasks are as follows: